Geometric multiplicity of unitary non-backtracking eigenvalues: Background

 \paragraph*{Multiplicity of eigenvalues} Let $\mathbf{A}$ be a square matrix and let $(\lambda, \mathbf{v})$ be a pair such that $\mathbf{A v} = \lambda \mathbf{v}$.
 The \emph{algebraic multiplicity} of $\lambda$, denoted $\am_{\mathbf{A}}(\lambda)$, is the multiplicity of $\lambda$ as a root of the polynomial $\det \left( \mathbf{A} - t \mathbf{I} \right)$.
 The \emph{geometric multiplicity} of $\lambda$, denoted $\gm_{\mathbf{A}}(\lambda)$, is the dimension of the nullspace of $\left( \mathbf{A} - \lambda \mathbf{I} \right)$.
 It is always the case that $\am_{\mathbf{A}}(\lambda) \geq \gm_{\mathbf{A}}(\lambda)$.
 If $G$ is a graph, we write $\am_{G}(\lambda), \gm_{G}(\lambda)$ to refer to the multiplicities of $\lambda$ as an eigenvalue of the non-backtracking matrix of $G$.
 We drop the subscript when clear from context.

 \paragraph*{NB walks and NB matrix} Consider a graph $G$ with $n$ nodes and $m$ edges.
 Let $\bar{E} $ be the set of \emph{oriented} edges, i.e., if nodes $u$ and $v$ are neighbors in $G$, both oriented edges $u \to v$ and $v \to u$ are members of $\bar{E}$.
 A \emph{walk} in $G$ is a sequence of oriented edges that are consecutively adjacent.
 The \emph{length} of a walk is the number of oriented edges in it.
 A walk of the type $u \to v \to u$ is called a \emph{backtrack}.
 A \emph{non-backtracking} walk, or NB walk, is a walk that does not contain any backtracks.
 The \emph{NB matrix} of $G$ is denoted by $\mathbf{B}$ and can be understood as the adjacency matrix of its oriented edges, ignoring backtracks.
-Concretely, $\mathbf{B}$ is indexed in the rows and columns by $\bar{E}$, and is defined as
+Concretely, $\mathbf{B}$ is indexed in the rows and columns by $\bar{E}$, \rr{where we fix an arbitrary ordering of the edges}, and is defined as

 In words, $\mathbf{B}_{k \to l, i \to j}$ is one whenever $k$ equals $j$ and the walk $i \to j = k \to l$ is a valid walk of length 2 that is not a backtrack, and it is zero otherwise.
 Importantly, the quantity $\mathbf{B}^r_{k \to l, i \to j}$ is equal to the number of NB walks starting with $i \to j$ and ending with $k \to l$ of length $r + 1$.\footnote{ The notation $\mathbf{B}_{k \to l, i \to j}$ is, strictly speaking, unambiguous only when the graph simple, i.e., when it contains no self-loops or multi-edges.
 When the graph is not simple, we should instead use the following notation: for an oriented edge $e \in \bar{E}$, write $s(e)$ and $t(e)$ for its source and target endpoints.
 Then, the NB matrix is indexed as $\mathbf{B}_{e,e'}$ or as $\mathbf{B}_{s(e) \to t(e), s(e') \to t(e')}$.
-We choose to use the former notation throughout the paper, so as to not complicate our formulas with multiple repetitions of $s(\cdot)$ and $t(\cdot)$.
-Notational choices notwithstanding, we reiterate that every result in this manuscript applies to a finite, undirected, unweighted, and connected graph regardless of whether or not it is simple. }
+We use the former notation, so as to not complicate our formulas with multiple repetitions of $s(\cdot)$ and $t(\cdot)$.
+Notational choices notwithstanding, we reiterate that every result in this manuscript applies regardless of whether or not the graph is simple. }

 Let $\mathbf{v}$ be a function defined on $\bar{E}$ and let $\mathbf{A} = \left( a_{ij} \right)$ be the adjacency matrix of $G$.
 In this case, \cref{eqn:def-b} yields (see \cref{fig:nbm-doodle})

 The first term in the right-hand side will appear many times in our discussion so we define, for any function $\mathbf{v}$ and node $k$,